naveennk045/naveennk045/README.md

 👨‍💻 **About Me**
 I'm a **software developer** with a passion for building innovative projects.
-Currently, I'm diving into **web frameworks** to deepen my web development skills and expand my expertise.
+Currently, I'm diving into **web frameworks** to deepen my Backend development skills and expand my expertise.

 🌐 **What I Love to Do**
 I enjoy collaborating on projects that involve: